Artin-Schreier curves given by $\mathbb F_q$-linearized polynomials

-\subsection{The special case $P(x) = x^{q^i} -x$.}
+\subsection{The special case $F(x) = x^{q^i} -x$.}

-For this case we explicitly determine the dimension of the quadratic form.
-Besides that, we can use that information to count the number of rational points in $\F_{q^r}$ of the curve $y^q-y = x^{q^{i}+1}-x^2 - \lambda$ with $\lambda \in \F_q$.
-The following corollary is consequence of Proposition \ref{dimgeral}.
+For this case we explicitly determine the dimension of the quadratic form $\Tr(xF(x)).$ Besides that, we will use this information to compute $N_r(\mathcal C_{F,\lambda})$, that is given in Theorem \ref{th2}.
+In order to simplify the notations, we define the following quadratic form. \begin{definition} Let $i,r$ be integers such that $0< i<r$.
+We define